-Utilizing your email list is an easy way to bring traffic back to your blog.
-You’ve already got engaged fans who are way more likely to be interested in your new posts and content, or they wouldn’t be on your list–so make sure you regularly reach out and let them know what’s new on your site!
+Utilizing your email list is an easy way to bring traffic back to your website.
+You’ve already got engaged readers who are way more likely to be interested in your new posts and content, or they wouldn’t be on your list–so make sure you regularly reach out and let them know what’s new on your site!

-We send three emails a week at my wellness blog Root + Revel:
+We sent three emails a week at my wellness blog:

 It may not be a big number at first if you have a small list, but every bit of traffic helps!
 Plus, you’re obviously providing value to your audience here, which is priority #1.

-If you want 20 more ways to increase your blog traffic, download my free traffic checklist here!
+If you want 20 more ways to increase your website traffic, download my free traffic checklist here!

-Alright, there you have it–10 Ways to Increase Website Traffic to your blog.
+Alright, there you have it –– 17 Ways to Increase Website Traffic to your website.
 Before we leave, I wanted to let you know about a great resource for driving traffic: The Traffic Transformation Guide.